mavryk-network/testnets/index.markdown

-# Periodic Teztnets
+# Periodic Testnets

-Testnets that restart regularly and track the development of the master branch of [Octez repo](https://gitlab.com/tezos/tezos/).
+Testnets that restart regularly and track the development of the master branch of [Mavkit repo](https://gitlab.com/mavryk-network/mavryk-protocol/).

 ☠️ You probably don't want this unless you are a core protocol developer.